brendtaylor/CapstoneMillerProject/README.md

 -----------------------------------------------------------------
 To start the server do the 'npm start' command.

-To stop the serter do the CTRL + C
+To stop the server do the CTRL + C